figtools/figgy.python.lib/README.md

 ```

-If you run your APP and receive an error indicating a paramter is missing, run `figgy config sync --config figgy.json` where
+If you run your APP and receive an error indicating a parameter is missing, run `figgy config sync --config figgy.json` where
-the `figgy.json`
+the `figgy.json` is the path to the generated `figgy.json` file.

 ### Override with ENV variables
 Any and all configurations can be overridden locally through ENV variables.